 Many of us who work or play outdoors always seem to know when Summer is right around the corner, ‘cause that’s when those annoying and usually painful bites occur from Deer Flies and Yellow Flies.
-This year is no different and may be even worse than previous years for some of us.

 The female lays her eggs preferably on aquatic vegetation above water or saturated soil.
 She could lay as many as one thousand eggs.
 Now that’s a lot of eggs!
 Hatching takes place in about a week.
 As the larvae hatch, they fall to the moisture below where they will feed on organic matter they find in the wet soil.
 When the larvae are ready to pupate, they move to a drier area of the soil.
 They will stay in the pupal stage for about three weeks…Misery is just around the corner!